Compare prices on Billy Cook roping saddles between major online sellers.

 The Billy Cook roping saddles from Amazon, HorseSaddleShop, and State Line Tack are mostly new.
 However, you can occasionally find a used used Billy Cook roper on HorseSaddleShop.

 When Is A Billy Cook Saddle A “Real” Billy Cook Saddle?

-- The Billy Cook saddles made in Sulphur, Oklahoma are usually referred to as “genuine” Billy Cooks, and/or as saddles made by Billy Cook, “maker.”
+- The Billy Cook saddles currently made in Sulphur, Oklahoma are referred to as a “genuine” Billy Cook, and/or as a saddle made by Billy Cook, “maker.”

-- The saddles made in Greenville, Texas are sometimes referred to as Simco Billy Cooks, Longhorn Billy Cooks, or (you guessed it) Simco/Longhorn Billy Cooks.
+- The saddles made in Greenville, Texas are referred to as a Simco Billy Cook, Longhorn Billy Cook, or (you guessed it) Simco/Longhorn Billy Cook.

 Here’s how this came about:

 In 1953 Billy Cook (the person) began making a line of saddles bearing his name in Greenville, TX.
 In a short time the demand for his saddles grew to a level Mr. Cook could not keep up with.
 By the end of the 1950s Billy Cook (the person and the company) partnered with the Potts-Longhorn Leather Company.